KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * privacy-safe manual send controls
 * privacy-safe test send controls
 * optional severe-event reporting when enabled by the user

+## Accessibility Model

+Version `1.1.15` also expands the browser accessibility layer.

+The current accessibility runtime includes:

+* a dedicated `Accessibility` panel for reading, focus, contrast, motion, and recovery settings
+* persistent local accessibility preferences that reapply on startup
+* `Reader mode`, `Read aloud`, `Selection Tools`, and `Reading ruler` support for supported browsing flows
+* `Focus mode` and `Simplified browser UI` support for lower visual noise and easier control use
+* accessibility page helpers that avoid running reading and selection tools on unsupported or internal pages

 The public documentation intentionally avoids private infrastructure details.
 At a high level, the diagnostics path is: